How to Apply

 - Strong commitment to problem solving, teamwork, and the ability to act independently

-- Understanding of copyright regulations in a higher education setting
+- Understanding of copyright and accessibility regulations in a higher education setting

 - Enthusiasm for technology-enhanced learning in the context of a public residential research university

-- Significant fluency with work productivity and organization tools (e.g. Google tools, MS Office, etc.)
+- Significant fluency with work productivity and organization principles and tools

 - Master’s degree and 3 or more years of related experience (educational technology, instructional design, educational project management, information science, or consulting) or equivalent combination of education and experience